 I am an Associate Professor in the Psychology Department at St. Mary's College of Maryland.
-As a social psychologist, I focus on two main themes within the topic of interpersonal processes.
+As a social psychologist, I focus on two main themes within the topic of belongingness.

-First, I examine the two-sided nature of social exclusion with a particular focus on the point of view of the rejector.
-Although there has been a lot of research on how it feels to be rejected, very little research has considered the two-sided nature of this difficult interpersonal interaction.
+First, I examine the two-sided nature of social exclusion with a particular focus ghosting.
 My work considers how people reject, why they do so, how they are perceived, and what the consequences are for both parties.

-My second line of research is in examining gender and racial biases and creating interventions to combat them.
+My second line of research is in examining threats to belonging and creating interventions to combat them.
 My work applies social psychological theory to inform the creation of game and narrative-based interventions.
-Within this work, I focus on creating interventions to combat gender biases and interventions to improve retention of women in STEM.
+Within this work, I focus on creating interventions to combat gender biases and interventions to improve retention of women in STEM as well as ways to improve outcomes following acts of social rejection.

-In both of my lines of work, I use a range of interdisciplinary tools, from traditional social psychological methods (e.g., lab studies with actors, field studies) to more modern methods (e.g., digital games, interactive narrative software).
+In both of my lines of work, I use a range of interdisciplinary tools, from traditional social psychological methods (e.g., lab studies with actors, field studies, archival methods) to more modern methods (e.g., digital games, interactive narrative software).

 I earned my Ph.D. in Social and Personality Psychology from the University of Texas at Austin and my B.A. in Psychology from Haverford College.
 I was a postdoctoral researcher at Tiltfactor, a Dartmouth College interdisciplinary lab that creates and studies games designed to foster social change.